reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 We need to decide which technologies we are going to use.

-Since we are building a relatively small application for the local bookstore, we are safe to create the Spring MVC application.
+Since we are building a relatively small application for the local bookstore, we are safe to create a Spring MVC application.
 The Spring MVC framework is designed around the idea of sending incoming requests to the controller.
 The controller handles the request and sends it further down the application pipeline.
 The Spring MVC framework allows us to build RESTful applications.

 We also need a way to store our data.
 For the sake of the example, we will use the H2 database.
 The H2 database is an in-memory or file-based database that we can run on our local machine with minimal configuration.
 The H2 database allows us to have our application up and running in no time.
 When moving to the production environment, we should change to something more stable and persistent - Oracle, PostgreSQL, etc.